-what they are?
-I've been taking probiotics for about 5 years now and hopefully I can help answer your questions by sharing what I know about them.
+I've been taking probiotics for many years now and hopefully I can help answer your questions by sharing what I have learned about them.

-Ancient peoples didn't have to think about how to take probiotics, they were just eaten daily for good health.
-Making
+Ancient peoples didn't have to think about how to take probiotics.

 Fermented meat and fish